alwinpaul1/smarttuner/README.md

 ## Overview

-This project implements **RLVR (Reinforcement Learning with Verifiable Rewards)** using the GRPO algorithm to teach small language models (135M-600M parameters) to generate reasoning chains and solve logical tasks.
+This project implements **RLVR (Reinforcement Learning with Verifiable Rewards)** using the GRPO algorithm to teach small language models to generate reasoning chains and solve logical tasks using Qwen2.5-0.5B-Instruct.

 ### Key Features